BastienHarmand/radar/README.md

 sbt:radar> run
 ```

-You will get the following results :
+You will get the following result :

 ```
 Violations list for ressources/input1.txt :